rrvsh/OBS_Restart_Capture_Stuck_Source/README.md

    - Note down the port number (default is 4455)

 5. **Run the script**:

+   It's recommended to use [tmux](https://github.com/tmux/tmux/wiki) to leave following command running in the backend robustly.
    ```bash
    # Basic usage
    python obs_display_monitor.py --source "Your Display Capture Source Name"